 Program services support family self-sufficiency by ensuring that adult family members secure and maintain jobs that pay a living wage through permanent housing and employment goals, GED preparation and life skills training.
 Efforts are made for adults are able to secure or retain jobs that pay living wages.

 Family Support of Food and Other Resources

 Families enrolled in our programs also receive food, clothing, and furnishings, as well as special donations from local business.

 A large number of volunteers support the clients of ACCESS Housing through work with our programs and special events, such as our annual holiday parties sponsored by a different local organization each year.
-Last year over 50 children attended the party and received holiday gifts and treats.

 Other Services for Clients

 ACCESS Housing arranges for clients to receive weekly training at ACCESS Housing in recovering from and preventing domestic violence and in financial literacy through other nonprofit and government agencies.
 In addition, ACCESS Housing has recently made arrangements for clients to receive mental health and life counseling from a qualified professional on-site.